cmu-sei/iides/documentation/WhitePaper.md

 IIDES components are connected to one another through relationships.
 We have tried not to overspecify the relationships in IIDES, as doing so would be a violation of our guiding principles of simplicity and flexibility.
 However, we do specify as part of the schema the relationships which we believe are important to facilitating a clear understanding of an insider incident.

 We refer to a group of components all related to one another through a particular incident as an "incident bundle".
 Though we understand that it is theoretically possible to have an insider or organization connected to more than one incident (e.g., an organization that has an incident in one year, then a separate incident the next year), we recommend that implementations only include one incident in each bundle.
-This simplifies the technical implemenation of the schema and ensures the data remains readable by human analysts.
+This simplifies the technical implemenation of the schema and ensures the data remains readable by human analysts and researchers.

 The schema does not require inclusion of an incident entity.
-However, we highly recommend including the incident entity, with null fields if necessary (except for `id`), as it provides the connective glue between the other components of IIDES and will allow for consistent sharing of incidents across organizations, should the need arise.
+However, we strongly recommend including the incident entity, with null fields if necessary (except for `id`), as it provides the connective glue between the other components of IIDES and will allow for consistent sharing of incidents across organizations, should the need arise.

 The relationships specified in IIDES are are detailed in the description of each component, as well as in the IIDES [ERD](../UML/out/) files.
 Implementations can more tightly constrain the relationships should they have a need to do so, for example by requiring every incident have at least one insider, organization, and target.
 Implementations should not more loosely define the relationships, for example by allowing an incident to have multiple detection components.
 Doing so would result in a non-conformant implementation.

-The generic [relationship struct](structs/relationship.md) is provided for connecting entities to one another as specified by the relationships in the schema.
+A generic [relationship struct](structs/relationship.md) is provided for connecting entities to one another as specified by the relationships in the schema.
 For example, the generic relationship struct would be used to connect an insider entity with a job entity.
 Some relationships have additional properties relevant to the relationship and are therefore specified separately from the generic relationship struct in IIDES.
 These include [Collusion](structs/collusion.md), organization [ownership](structs/org-owner.md) by an insider, and [relationships between organizations](structs/org-relationship.md).

 The existing generic relationship struct should not be used for connecting entities that do not have relationships specified by the schema.
 For example, an implementation may require a way to connect a specific impact to a specific TTP, or to connect a specific source to a specific target.
 These relationships are not specified in IIDES.
 Before implementing a custom relationship for such entities, we suggest making a request for inclusion of such a new relationship in IIDES via the IIDES GitHub page.

 ### Vocabularies

 Many of the components in IIDES include properties which require values from specific vocabularies (enumerations) included with IIDES.
 For example, the `incident_type` property of the [Incident](objects/incident.md) component requires a value from the [incident-type-vocab](objects/incident.md#incident-type-vocab), which lists Fraud, Sabotage, Espionage, Violence, and Unintentional as the options for `incident_type`.
 The vocabularies in IIDES are based on our own extensive experience working with insider incidents as well as on a large collection of incident data.
+We expect some of these vocabularies to grow and change over time to beter suit the needs of the IIDES user community.

 Most vocabularies in the IIDES schema are specified as subschemas with a mapping of constants to their titles and description, as opposed to a simple list of values (i.e., an enumeration).
 For example, the allowed values for the `incident_type` propertiy are only "F", "S", "E", "V", and "U".
 This specification of constants is intended to keep the stored data as small as possible, as well as to provide consistent definitions of the vocabulary terms across the IIDES user base and insider threat community at large.